-This article will tell you everything you need to know about the men’s Six Nations 2026, including a recap of the 2025 tournament and details of the championship’s previous winners.
+This article will tell you everything you need to know about the men’s Six Nations 2026, including results, fixtures, a recap of the 2025 tournament, squads and details of the championship’s previous winners.
+You can also check out the latest team news in our guides to the England, France, Ireland, Italy, Scotland and Wales squads.

 Six Nations 2026: key information